John-Weymark/John-Weymark.github.io/_pages/research.md

 <br>
     <i> Abstract:</i> In commenting on the method employed when he composed his 1794 novel, <i> Caleb
 Williams</i>, William Godwin said that he developed the plot and prepared outlines of its three volumes in reverse order.
-It is argued that this method of composi- tion anticipates the main features of the backward induction procedure used in decision theory and game theory to solve sequential decision problems.
+It is argued that this method of composition anticipates the main features of the backward induction procedure used in decision theory and game theory to solve sequential decision problems.
 <hr>